nickmvincent/cmpt120_fall2024/lecture_src/Week_12_Recursion_Slidev.md

-# Readme for Week 12 Recursion
+# Week 12 Recursion

 This folder includes some interactive content we'll work through together during Week 12!

-We'll spend some time trying to code key recursive functions.
-Then, we'll live code them together.
+We'll spend some time trying to code key recursive functions and live code them together.

+This deck has the SAME content as the readme file in `other_content/week12_recursion`.
+I will recommend you open that file during lecture, and I'll project this just for slightly better lecture viewing experience.

+---

 ## Exercise 1: Review tree drawing